 You can specify the expression yourself, or you can use one of the many supplied functions that perform specific calculations or manipulations.
 In addition, you can use expressions and functions as building blocks for more complex expressions, as well as use one temporary field to evaluate another.

 You can use two types of temporary fields (a virtual field and a calculated value), which differ in how they are evaluated:

-A virtual field can be used in a request as though it is a real data source field.
-The calculation that determines the value of a virtual field is performed on each retrieved record that passes any screening conditions on real fields.
+A virtual field (DEFINE) is evaluated as each record that meets the selection criteria is retrieved from the data source.
 The result of the expression is treated as though it were a real field stored in the data source.

-DEFINE FILE SALES RATIO = DELIVER_AMT/OPENING_AMT; END TABLE FILE SALES PRINT DELIVER_AMT AND OPENING_AMT AND RATIO WHERE DELIVER_AMT GT 50 END
+DEFINE FILE SALES DRATIO = DELIVER_AMT/OPENING_AMT; END TABLE FILE SALES SUM DELIVER_AMT AND OPENING_AMT AND DRATIO COMPUTE CRATIO = DELIVER_AMT/OPENING_AMT; END

 The output is: